SouheilMaatoug/Goodreads-books-rating/README.md

 ## Books's rating prediction

+### Organization and structure
+Our team firstly met online to define our different tasks and organization.
+It was deemed convenient to use GITHub for our project repository and work management tool, leaving the Master branch clean, each one creating an individual branch from it to work on the assigned tasks and a DEV branch to merge the updates for review before moving them to Master by the end of the project.
+The task assignment was structured as follows:

+- **Souheil**: GitHub administration, data analysis, feature engineering, data cleaning for base dataset to be used by the team, partnering with Hugues on specific feature engineering and data cleaning for a logistic regression model and overall review
+- **Hugues**: overall review, data analysis, partnering with Suheil on specific feature engineering and data cleaning for a logistic regression model, exploration on implementing an experimental smote
+- **Yulu**: data analysis, specific feature engineering and data cleaning for a linear regression model
+- **Richard**: data analysis, specific feature engineering and data cleaning for a decission tree model
+- **Laurence**: data analysis, general feature engineering and overall review

+We used teams to share our different advancements and request support from other team members.
+On top of it we scheduled 4 online meetings to review project advancement and planify the additional steps to follow.

+Our main challenges were mainly related to the type of the data we had access to and how they could be used to have a good result in our models, and figure out how to work as a team, although we weren’t in the same campus and never met physically.

 ### Description
 A machine learning project aiming to present an end-to-end pipeline for predicting books' ratings.